Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Background

-Under appropriate conditions, the homology of the resulting \v{C}ech complex in fact coincides with the homology of $\mathbb{X}$ itself.
-This remarkable result is precisely the renown nerve theorem \cite{Bjorner1996, Hatcher2002}, which we recall next.
+The union of balls in \eqref{eq:background_unionballs} and the \v{C}ech complex in \eqref{eq:background_cech} are homotopy equivalent under appropriate conditions.
+This remarkable result is precisely the renowned nerve theorem \cite{Alexandroff1928, Bjorner1996, Hatcher2002}, which we recall next.
+We first introduce the \emph{nerve}, which is a more abstract notion of the \v{C}ech complex.

 \begin{definition}[Nerve] Let $\mathcal{U}=\{U_{\alpha}\}$ be an open cover of a given topological space $\mathbb{X}$.
 The nerve of $\mathcal{U}$, denoted by $\mathcal{N}(\mathcal{U})$, is the abstract simplicial complex defined as